-CIP Number: 0646030104 Program Length: SOC Code(s) : 60 Credit Hours to Rule 6A-14.030 (5) F.A.C., for the minimum amount of general education coursework required in the Associate in Applied acc (AAS) degree.
+CIP Number: 0646030304 Program Length: SOC Code(s) : 60 Credit Hours to Rule 6A-14.030 (5) F.A.C., for the minimum amount of general education coursework required in the Associate in Applied accee (AAS) degree.
 At the completion of this program, the student will be able to: 01.0 Demonstrate general safe work practices promulgated under federal, state and industry regulationThe student will be able to: 01.01 Discuss and describe function and mission of OSHA and an employer's Safety Organization.
 01.02 Research, generally interpret and apply sections of a "Safe Work" practice manual.
 01.03 Research, generally interpret and apply OSHA safe work practices.
 01.04 Discuss safe trenching, excavation, shoring and confined space practices.
 01.05 Discuss the applied safe work practices when given a scenario.
 01.06 Discuss safe truck driving and pole and equipment trailer practices.
 01.07 Understand the process of obtaining the State of Florida CDL-A Permit License.
 02.0 Demonstrate rescue, CPR and lifesaving strategies particularly related to the industryThe student will be able to: 02.01 Describe the rescue and life-saving requirement training for line workers under OSHA.
+02.01 Describe the rescue and life-saving requirement training for line workers under OSHA.02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
 02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
-02.02 Evaluate potential hazards for rescue planning in tailboard sessions.02.03 Identify the standby equipment for job site safety/rescue preparedness. · · · · · · · · · · · · · · · · · · · 02.03 Identify the standby equipment for job site safety/rescue preparedness.
+02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
 02.03 Identify the standby equipment for job site safety/rescue preparedness.
+02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
+02.03 Identify the standby equipment for job site safety/rescue preparedness.
 02.04 Evaluate safety/rescue equipment for worthiness.
+02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
 02.03 Identify the standby equipment for job site safety/rescue preparedness.
 02.04 Evaluate safety/rescue equipment for worthiness.
 02.05 Evaluate a first aid kit for completeness.